marcusoftnet/marcusoftnet.github.io/_posts/2016-12-21-flow-oriented-standup.md

 Especially that last one is troublesome I think.
 Many projects run into the green-green-green-red reporting problems.
 Why?
 Because the last 10% of the time is where 80% of the work needs to happen.
 Maybe.
 Or more.
 Or less.
 In short - we don't know what we haven't completed yet.

-Therefore I tweeted this the other day:
+therefore I tweeted this the other day:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Don&#39;t ask &quot;how much is done&quot;. <br>Ask &quot;what can I use in production now?&quot; <a href="https://twitter.com/hashtag/workingSoftware?src=hash">#workingSoftware</a> <a href="https://twitter.com/hashtag/agile?src=hash">#agile</a> <a href="https://twitter.com/hashtag/lean?src=hash">#lean</a></p>&mdash; Marcus Hammarberg (@marcusoftnet) <a href="https://twitter.com/marcusoftnet/status/809726873467027456">December 16, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>